scottish-government-design-system/designsystem.gov.scot/components/button/index.md

 ## Website analytics / performance

-To track interactions with button elements in Google Analytics using Google Tag Manager, each button has a data attribute e.g. <code>data-button="button-ACTION"</code>.
+To track interactions with button elements in Google Analytics using Google Tag Manager, each button has a data attribute, for exapmle <code>data-button="button-ACTION"</code>.

-You will need to replace the text "ACTION" with the action for each button - for a submit button this would be <code>data-button="button-submit"</code>.
+You will need to replace the text "ACTION" with the action for each button, for example for a submit button this would be <code>data-button="button-submit"</code>.